Relaxing Your Eyes

 Starting with your eyes at the top left corner, look down slowly to your bottom left, across to the bottom right, up to the top right and then across to the top left again.
 Repeat the other way.

 Finally, to cool down, squeeze eyes tight and blink several times.
-Relax by placing your palms over your whole eye area and breathing out slowly.
+Relax by placing your clean palms over your whole eye area and breathing out slowly.